china8036/Footprint/SoftwareUsing/Vim/Vim5_插件1_常用插件.md

     " Plugin 'L9'
     " Git plugin not hosted on GitHub
     Plugin 'git://git.wincent.com/command-t.git'
-    " git repos on your local machine (i.e. when working on your own plugin) Plugin 'file:///home/gmarik/path/to/plugin'
+    " git repos on your local machine (e.g. when working on your own plugin) Plugin 'file:///home/gmarik/path/to/plugin'
     " The sparkup vim script is in a subdirectory of this repo called vim.
     " Pass the path to set the runtimepath properly.